danielshanahan/FileMakerInventoryResources/_articles/015-UnitOfMeasure.md

+---
+layout: article
+collectiontitle: Unit of Measure
+title: Unit of Measure
+description: Units used for inventory items
+permalink: /UnitOfMeasure.html
+---

 # Unit of Measure
 Everything we do with inventory is done with a quantity and a unit of measure.
 The unit of measure might measure weight, length, area, volume, time, temperature, etc.